Jump Ahead:

 Westminster

 Westminster City Park: You won’t have to fight for a parking spot at this citywide celebration.
-Instead, take advantage of one of the city’s free shuttles, which stops at six different locations on its way to the event.
-Once there, grab a beer and catch Kentucky Straight and That Eighties Band before the lights show.
-July 4; event starts at 4 p.m.; fireworks at 9:15 p.m.; 10455 N. Sheridan Blvd.
+Instead, take advantage of one of the city’s free shuttles, which stops at four different locations on its way to the event.
+Once there, grab a beer and catch Little Moses Jones and Face before the light show.
+July 4; event starts at 4 p.m., fireworks at 9:15 p.m.; 10455 N. Sheridan Blvd.